OfficeDev/Microsoft-Teams-Samples/samples/graph-appcatalog-lifecycle/csharp/README.md

     ```bash
     ngrok http -host-header=rewrite 3978
+    ```

+## Register Azure AD application
+Register one Azure AD application in your tenant's directory: for the bot and tab app authentication.

+1. Log in to the Azure portal from your subscription, and go to the "App registrations" blade  [here](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
+Ensure that you use a tenant where admin consent for API permissions can be provided.

+2. Click on "New registration", and create an Azure AD application.

+3.  **Name:**  The name of your Teams app - if you are following the template for a default deployment, we recommend "App catalog lifecycle".

+4.  **Supported account types:**  Select "Accounts in any organizational directory"

+5. Leave the "Redirect URL" field blank.

+6. Click on the "Register" button.

+7. When the app is registered, you'll be taken to the app's "Overview" page.
+Copy the  **Application (client) ID**; we will need it later.
+Verify that the "Supported account types" is set to  **Multiple organizations**.

+8. On the side rail in the Manage section, navigate to the "Certificates & secrets" section.
+In the Client secrets section, click on "+ New client secret".
+Add a description for the secret and select Expires as "Never".
+Click "Add".

+9. Once the client secret is created, copy its  **Value**, please take a note of the secret as it will be required later.

+At this point you have 3 unique values:
+-   Application (client) ID which will be later used during Azure bot creation
+-   Client secret for the bot which will be later used during Azure bot creation
+-   Directory (tenant) ID

+We recommend that you copy these values into a text file, using an application like Notepad.
+We will need these values later.

+10. Under left menu, select  **Authentication**  under  **Manage**  section.

+11. Select 'Accounts in any organizational directory (Any Azure AD directory - Multitenant)' under Supported account types and click "+Add a platform".

+12. On the flyout menu, Select "Web"

+13. Add  `https://token.botframework.com/.auth/web/redirect`  under Redirect URLs and click Configure button.

+14. Once the flyout menu close, scroll bottom to section 'Implicit Grant' and select check boxes "Access tokens" and "ID tokens" and click "Save" at the top bar.

+15. Under left menu, navigate to  **API Permissions**, and make sure to add the following permissions of Microsoft Graph API > Delegated permissions:
+-    AppCatalog.ReadWrite.All
+-  AppCatalog.Submit

+Click on �Add Permissions� to commit your changes.

+16. If you are logged in as the Global Administrator, click on the �Grant admin consent for %tenant-name%� button to grant admin consent else, inform your admin to do the same through the portal or follow the steps provided here to create a link and send it to your admin for consent.

+17. Global Administrator can grant consent using following link:  [https://login.microsoftonline.com/common/adminconsent?client_id=](https://login.microsoftonline.com/common/adminconsent?client_id=)<%appId%>

+## Setup bot Service
+1. Create new Azure Bot resource in Azure.
+2. Select Type of App as "Multi Tenant"
+3. Select Creation type as "Use existing app registration"
+4. Use the copied App Id and Client secret from above step and fill in App Id and App secret respectively.
+5. Click on Create on the Azure bot.
+6. Go to the created resource, navigate to channels and add "Microsoft Teams".
 ## Instruction on setting connection string for bot authentication on the behalf of user
 1. In the Azure portal, select your resource group from the dashboard.